andrewrothstein/ansible-sap-iq/README.md

-Role Name
+andrewrothstein.sap-iq
 =========

-A brief description of the role goes here.
+A role for doing an unattended install of [SAP a.k.a Sybase IQ](https://en.wikipedia.org/wiki/Sybase_IQ)

 Requirements
 ------------